-The Monitor panel visualizes various data collections about recent activity of the Isabelle/ML task farm and the underlying ML runtime system.
-The display is continuously updated according to editor_chart_delay.
+The Monitor panel visualizes various data collections about recent activity of the runtime system of Isabelle/ML and Java.
+There are buttons to request a full garbage collection and sharing of live data on the ML heap.
+The display is continuously updated according to editor\chart\delay.
 Note that the painting of the chart takes considerable runtime itself - on the Java Virtual Machine that runs Isabelle/Scala, not Isabelle/ML.
-Internally, the Isabelle/Scala module isabelle.ML_Statistics provides further access to statistics of Isabelle/ML.